5 Benefits of a Summer Internship in Africa

 The causes you can focus on as an intern are greatly varied; you can focus on female empowerment, agroforestry strategies, education rights, ethical consumerism, animal welfare, the fight against gender-based violence, climate change, or wildlife conservation – amongst other things.
 We’ll help you find the internship that aligns best with your interests, skills, and passion.

-4. You’ll boost your self-confidence and develop a range of skills
+4. Boost self-confidence and develop a range of skills

 Being in a new and foreign environment can be nerve-wrecking and exhilarating at the same time.
 It can boost your sense of independence, as you’ll challenge yourself to do more than you perhaps thought you could.
 This will allow you to develop the confidence you need for whatever life throws at you.
 Plus, spending time in a different environment might give you some wonderful perspective, which can help you frame your future goals and ambitions.